UAE weather: Cloudy conditions in some areas; temperatures to hit 49ºC

 A passionate learner, Omar listens to audiobooks and enjoys immersing himself in novels and various subjects

-The UAE can expect a fair to partly cloudy weather on Tuesday, June 18, according to the the National Center of Meteorology (NCM).
+The UAE can expect a fair to partly cloudy weather and sometimes cloudy conditions on Tuesday, June 18, according to the the National Center of Meteorology (NCM).

 Al Fujairah will report a maximum temperature of 49ºC with the humidity index reaching 65 per cent, while it can dip up to 21ºC in the mountains, NCM has predicted.